Dynamics 365 Unified Interface: Frequently Asked Questions

 However, rather than any deadline set by Microsoft driving this migration we are already seeing early adopters migrating to the Unified Interface having concluded that it offers a superior user experience.

-This will be further enhanced with upcoming releases and while for last 12 months we’ve encountered functionality gaps in the Unified Interface, heading into 2019 we are seeing this situation reverse whereby the legacy interface is beginning to trail as more functions are exclusively added to the new UI.
+This will be further enhanced with upcoming releases and while in 2018 we saw functionality gaps in the Unified Interface, this situation is reversed as more functions are exclusively added to the new UI.

 What are Hybrid Experiences?

-To address some of the functionality gaps highlighted above, Microsoft are using hybrid experiences.
+To address some of the functionality gaps highlighted above, Microsoft has used using hybrid experiences.

-Advanced Find has recently added to Unified Interface and running this is one example of a hybrid experience.
+Advanced Find was added to Unified Interface last year and running this has been one example of a hybrid experience.
 Selecting this command from the main Dynamics toolbar opens up the classic interface to display to define search terms.

 However, clicking an item in the search results will always open records in the new Unified Interface.
 As a result, the legacy experience is strictly contained and won’t leak to other functions such as when records are viewed.